-On the outskirts of Horten you come to Karljohansvern, which is surrounded by the sea.
-Here you can enjoy life.
-This is a quiet place in an urban environment, with space to hike and bike in the most beautiful surroundings imaginable.
+On the outskirts of Horten you come to Karljohansvern, a national fortification which is surrounded by protected nature and the Oslofjord.
+Karljohansvern was the Norwegian Navy's main base, and is a magnificent military-historical cultural area.
+A great museums and recreation area, well worth one or more visits.
+It is furthermore a quiet place in an urban environment, with space to hike and bike in the most beautiful surroundings imaginable.

 Karljohansvern is a national fortification in Horten, on the western shore of the Oslofjord, a good hour's drive from the capital Oslo.
 The fortress is beautifully situated on a peninsula between the fjord and the inner harbour and consists of both big storage buildings from the mid 19th century and ordinary houses from the 20th century.
 The oldest house that remains at Karljohansvern were a part of Horten farm built in the 16th century.
 There are also nice recreational areas along the fjord.